Zizzzzzzz/SMamba_AAAI2025/README.md

 # SMamba: Sparse Mamba for Event-based Object Detection

-This is the official Pytorch implementation of the AAAI2025 paper [SMamba: Sparse Mamba for Event-based Object Detection](https://ieeexplore.ieee.org/document/10682110).
+This is the official Pytorch implementation of the AAAI2025 paper [SMamba: Sparse Mamba for Event-based Object Detection].

 ## Conda Installation
 Step1: Same as [RVT](https://github.com/uzh-rpg/RVT)